-One of the most popular activity with dolphins is getting foot-pushed by them at high speed, which lifts the kid right out of the water.
+One of the most popular activities with dolphins is getting foot-pushed by them at high speed, lifting the kid right out of the water.

-Delphinus Dreams is located close to the Hotel Zone, so your children won’t get bored by all the traveling.
+Delphinus Dreams is close to the Hotel Zone, so your children won’t get bored by all the traveling.

 The Interactive Aquarium is open on all seven days from 10:30 am to 7:30 pm.

 Try to escape the crocodiles at Crococun

 Crococun is an interactive conservation zoo situated 40 Kms from the Cancun Hotel Zone.

-Don’t miss the chance to hold a baby crocodile and take a photograph, and if you are up to it walk through 50 crocodiles roaming free.
+Don’t miss the chance to hold a baby crocodile and take a photograph, and if you are up to it, walk through 50 crocodiles roaming free.

 Get entertained at Xel-Ha Park

 It is an aquatic theme park located on the Caribbean coast of the state of Quintana Roo in Mexico.

-It is an all-inclusive park, which means your snorkeling gear, lockers, food, towels, etc. are included in your ticket price.
+It is an all-inclusive park, which means your snorkeling gear, lockers, food, towels, etc., are part of your ticket price.

-Xel-Ha Park is 97 Kms (60 Miles) from Cancun’s Hotel Zone and the journey time is two hours.
+Xel-Ha Park is 97 km (60 miles) from Cancun’s Hotel Zone, and the journey time is two hours.

 Even though there is a bit of traveling, we suggest you don’t miss this tropical island paradise.

-10. Try Playa Delfines, a beach with a difference
+Try Playa Delfines, a beach with a difference

-If they are not teenagers yet, they will love to play with the amazing white sand and the nice playground nearby.
+If they are not teenagers yet, they will love to play with the fantastic white sand and the nice playground nearby.

 If you are lucky, you can also spot Dolphins on the Playa Delfines beach.